 The Koori Court is a specialist division of the Magistrate’s Court of Victoria.
 It hears criminal matters where the accused person is of indigenous background and intends to plead guilty (the word ‘Koori’ describes an indigenous person from the south-east of Australia).
 The aim of the Koori Court is to allow a more informal legal hearing, where matters can be discussed openly and without complicated legal procedure or jargon.
 The Koori Court also allows for the participation of members of the indigenous community, such as elders or members of the defendant’s family.
-Being a division of the Magistrate’s Court, the Koori Court deals with offences at that level and has the same sentencing powers – however the Koori Court is not permitted to deal with some offences.
+Being a division of the Magistrate’s Court, the Koori Court deals with offences at that level and has the same sentencing powers.
+The Koori Court is not permitted to deal with all offences, however.

 Some of the features and procedures of the Koori Court include: